seadas-org/find-make-matchup-harmony/docs/design-overview.md

 - Existing OB.DAAC tools (e.g., `fd_matchup.py`) perform satellite-vs-satellite
   or satellite-vs-in-situ collocation.
-- SeaDAS provides UI integration but relies on local execution.
+- SeaDAS does not provide UI integration.
+It relies on local execution.
 - The long-term goal is to provide a **Harmony-based workflow** that:
   - Uses CMR/Harmony search and HOSS subsetting
   - Runs matchup computation in a containerized environment